 Developers also told each other that Magento is probably the largest but also the hardest system of the PHP language.

 2.2.
 Suitable for e-commerce

-For e-commerce websites that do not need many features for the website, the number of products is not too much and the features like multi-store, multi-website, multi-languages, raraetc then WordPress will be the more suitable platform for your business.
-WordPress is also suitable for businesses of virtual services or products, which do not need to store much data, but mainly to introduce business services.
+For e-commerce websites that do not need many features on the website, the number of products is not too much and the features like multi-store, multi-website, multi-languages, then WordPress will be the more suitable platform for your business.
+WordPress is also suitable for businesses with virtual services or products, which do not need to store much data, but mainly to introduce business services.

 For e-commerce websites with a huge number of products (for example, 1000 products or more), Magento will be the most suitable choice.
-At this time, the website needs product management functions and Best warehouse and best data storage.
+At this time, the website needs product management functions and the best warehouse, and the best data storage.

 – User management

 – Provide customer care services in many different forms: direct message via fan page, social media, omnichannel strategy, etc.

 What happens if we use the WordPress platform for large e-commerce websites like above?

 An e-commerce website has too many complicated functions, if we use WordPress, we must first review whether the hosting capacity is enough or not?
 With better hosting, your page load speed will be faster.